DataKind-SG/healthcare_ASEAN/src/data/README.md

 # Files
-  |-- download_scripts - folder for scripts called by download_raw_data.py
+  |-- download - folder for scripts to download raw data into raw folder
+  |   +-- download.py - script to download and update raw data
-  |   +-- *.py
+  |   +-- *.py  - scrips called by download.py
   |
-  |-- clean_scripts - folder for scripts called by clean_data.py
+  |-- clean - folder for scripts to clean data into interim folder
+  |   +-- clean.py - script to clean raw data
-  |   +-- *.py
+  |   +-- *.py - scripts called by clean.py
   |
-  |-- download_raw_data.py - script to download and update raw data
-  |-- clean_data.py - script to clean raw data into interim folder
-  |-- preprocess_data.py - script to process the data into processed folder for visualization and analysis
+  |-- preprocess - folder for scrips to process the data into processed folder for visualization and analysis
+  |   +-- process.py - script to process the data
+  |   +-- *.py - scripts called by process.py

 # Steps to run:

-1. python download_raw_data.py
+1. python download.py
-2. python clean_data.py
+2. python clean.py
-3. python preprocess_data.py
+3. python preprocess.py

 # Processed Data Structure (End goal for data scripting)
 ## Weekly